taherfattahi/WebRTC-Screen-Sharing/README.md

 Here's why:
 * WebRTC has less delay than other alternatives.
-* Works on every device and browser without requirments :smile:
+* Works on all devices and browsers without any requirments :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>